yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 - **Menu Screen** - Entry point of the application
  - Select Level Button - Leads to level selection screen
  - Design Level Button - Leads to level designer screen from Problem Set 3
-- **Level Selection Screen** - Interface that shows the preloaded levels that are packaged with the application; they are not levels that can be loaded in the design mode).
+- **Level Selection Screen** - Interface that shows the levels that are pre-packaged with the application and levels that can be loaded in the design mode).
  - Buttons that lead to the gameplay screen which allows users to preloaded levels.
 There should be at least 3 different preloaded levels.
 - **Level Designer Screen** - Interface created from Problem Set 3
  - As stated in Problem Set 3